VictorOmoboye/Customer-Purchase-behaviour-/README.md

 ## DASHBOARD
-More information about this project can be found in attached documents
+Further information about this project can be found in attached documents
 ![Customer behaviour Dashboard](https://github.com/user-attachments/assets/da2b63b2-e313-46de-bdb6-24ca78a86b40)

 ## THANK YOU